-Scenario 1 Create the program in DL-Windows on your computer, then transfer the program from the computer directly to the lock via an AL-PCI2 cable.
-Enter the User 298 User Code to send or receive data to of from DL-Windows.
-When no COM port exists, use a USB to RS-232 cable.
+Scenario 1 Create the program in DL-Windows on your computer, then transfer the program from the computer directly to the lock via an AL-PCI cable.
+You must always enter the User 298 User Code to send or receive data Using DL-Windows.

-Scenario 2 Create the program in DL-Windows and transfer the program from your computer to an AL-DTM (via an AL-PCI cable)... then transfer the program from the AL-DTM to the lock(s) (via a double-ended mini banana plug).
+Scenario 2 Create the program in DL-Windows and transfer the program from your computer to an AL-DTM (via an AL-PCI cable)...then transfer the program from the AL-DTM to the lock(s) (via a double-ended mini banana plug).
 The hand-held AL-DTM is useful because you do not have to transport (or find electricity for) your computer.
 Data can also flow in reverse, from the lock, through the AL-DTM, back to the computer for examination.